yizhisec/delayed/README.md

 13. **Q: Can I enqueue and dequeue tasks in different Python versions?**
 A: `delayed` uses the `pickle` module to serialize and deserialize tasks.
-If `pickle.HIGHEST_PROTOCOL` is equal among all your Python runtime, you can use it without any configurations.
+If `pickle.HIGHEST_PROTOCOL` is equal among all your Python runtimes, you can use it without any configurations.
 Otherwise you have to choose the lowest `pickle.HIGHEST_PROTOCOL` of all your Python runtime as the pickle protocol.
 eg: If you want to enqueue a task in Python 3.7 and dequeue it in Python 2.7.
 Their `pickle.HIGHEST_PROTOCOL` are `4` and `2`, so you need to set the version to `2`:
     ```python